Religion in France: 1905: Separation of church and state

 Radicals (as they called themselves) achieved their main goals in 1905: they repealed Napoleon's 1801 Concordat.
 Church and State were finally separated.
 All Church property was confiscated.
 Religious personnel were no longer paid by the State.
 Public worship was given over to associations of Catholic laymen who controlled access to churches.
 However, in practice, masses and rituals continued to be performed.

 A 1905 law instituted the separation of church and state and prohibited the government from recognising, salarying, or subsidising any religion.
 The 1926 Briand-Ceretti Agreement subsequently restored for a while a formal role for the state in the appointment of Catholic bishops, but evidence for its exercise is not easily obtained.
 Prior to 1905, the 1801–1808 Concordat compelled the State to support the Catholic Church, the Lutheran Church, the Calvinist Church, and the Jewish religion, and to fund public religious education in those established religions.

 For historical reasons, this situation is still current in Alsace-Moselle, which was a German region in 1905 and only joined France again in 1918.
-Alsace-Moselle maintains a local law of pre-1918 statutes which include the Concordat: the national government pays, as state civil servants, the clergy of the Catholic diocese of Metz and of Strasbourg, of the Lutheran Protestant Church of Augsburg Confession of Alsace and Lorraine, of the Protestant Reformed Church of Alsace and Lorraine, and of the three regional Israelite consistories, and it provides for now non-compulsory religious education in those religions in public schools and universities.
+Alsace-Moselle maintains a local law of pre-1918 statutes which include the Concordat: the national government pays, as state civil servants, the clergy of the Catholic diocese of Metz and of Strasbourg, of the Lutheran Protestant Church of Augsburg Confession of Alsace and Lorraine, of the Protestant Reformed Church of Alsace and Lorraine, and of the three regional Israelite consistories.
+It also provides for religious education in those religions in public schools and universities, which since the end of the 20th century is non-compulsory.
 Also for historical reasons, Catholic priests in French Guiana are civil servants of the local government.

-Religious buildings built prior to 1905 at taxpayers' expense are retained by the local or national government, and may be used at no expense by religious organisations.
+Religious buildings built prior to 1905 at taxpayers' expense are retained by the local or national government, which makes them available at no expense to the religious organisations.
 As a consequence, most Catholic churches, Protestant temples, and Jewish synagogues are owned and maintained by the government but are assigned by the government to their respective religious communities for "legal, exclusive, free, perpetual use."
 The government, since 1905, has been prohibited from funding any post-1905 religious edifice, and thus religions must build and support all new religious buildings at their own expense.
-Some local governments de facto subsidise prayer rooms as part of greater "cultural associations".
+Some local governments de facto subsidise prayer rooms as part of broader "cultural associations".